Event Invitation

 Display count

 To quickly determine the count of selected data fields, the 'Count' can be used at the bottom right.
-This way, all guests who, for example, have registered for a certain program item can be selected, and then the number can be read at the bottom.
+This way, all guests who, for example, have registered for a certain programme item can be selected, and then the number can be read at the bottom.

 Excel display count